SolraBizna/ftvf/README.md

 jump height depends on how fast your computer is.
 - **Satisfaction**: knowing that you made the morally correct choice. :)

+Bonus: If you know your refresh rate, `ftvf` can help you render frames at exactly that rate, jitter-free.

 To get started, add `ftvf` to your dependencies in `Cargo.toml`:

 ```toml